Horizon-LEAD/irtx-matsim/README.md

 second-order analyses can be derived.
 The relevant files for the use of the MATSim model in LEAD are:

-- `/output/trips.csv`: A file containing all trips that happened during the simulation including their mode of transport and the covered distance.
+- `trips.csv`: A file containing all trips that happened during the simulation including their mode of transport and the covered distance.
 Note that each commercial vehicle type defined in the input files is represented as one individual mode identified as `freight:{vehicle_type_id}`.
 The trips file is also used to generate the input for the downstream noise and emission models using the respective connectors.
-- `/output/congestion.csv`: A file specifically develope in the MATSim implementation for LEAD which compares all `car` trips in terms of their recorded travel time in the simulation and the direct freeflow travel time of the same trip.
+- `congestion.csv`: A file specifically develope in the MATSim implementation for LEAD which compares all `car` trips in terms of their recorded travel time in the simulation and the direct freeflow travel time of the same trip.
 The LEAD repository contains a script that allows to generate high-level congestion KPIs based on this file (see below).
-- `/output/output_plans.xml.gz`: Contains the final daily mobility plans of all agents.
+- `output_plans.xml.gz`: Contains the final daily mobility plans of all agents.
 This file is used as a basis for cutting a smaller scope simulation from a larger one.

 To generate the aggregated congestion information, the notebook `Congestion Analysis.ipynb` can be used (see below).
 The output of this notebook is a `json` file that is structued as follows: